 1. Uptime and reliability

-Uptime of your website and reliability is probably the most important one of the three here and often the most overlooked.
-People go wrong on this one all the time in site speed land.
+Uptime of your website development and reliability is probably the most important one of the three here and often the most overlooked.
+People go wrong on this one all the time inspeed land.

 What’s actually happened is they’ve improved their site’s reliability, and Google can now crawl it without getting frequent DNS errors or intermittent downtime in the form of 502 and 504 errors.

-Secondary to that, the other most common reason is that canonical issues with http and https versions of the site or www and non-www were fixed as part of their speed optimization work which arguably should have been fixed if technical or onpage SEO work was done on the site.
+Secondary to that, the other most common reason is that canonical issues with the number of http requests and https versions of the site or www and non-www were fixed as part of their WordPress speed optimization work which arguably should have been fixed if technical or onpage SEO work was done on the site.

-So based on this insight here’s some simple action items we can take to improve website reliability:
+So based on this insight here’s some simple action items we can take to improve website performance:

 Get uptime monitoring setup for your site

 …And if you’re highly monetized, monitor the top 5-10 pages.
 Uptimerobot.com has a free plan that checks on 5-minute intervals, so there are zero excuses not to get this setup.
 We use the paid plan, which checks at 1-minute intervals, and it’s still dirt cheap.